Tutorial 5 - Taking it mobile: iOS¶

 but this time, we specify that we want to create an iOS application:

 (beeware-venv) $ briefcase create iOS [helloworld] Generating application template...
-Using app template: https://github.com/beeware/briefcase-iOS-app-template.git ... [helloworld] Installing support package... ... [helloworld] Installing dependencies... ... [helloworld] Installing application code... ... [helloworld] Installing application resources... ... [helloworld] Application created.
+Using app template: https://github.com/beeware/briefcase-iOS-Xcode-template.git ... [helloworld] Installing support package... ... [helloworld] Installing dependencies... ... [helloworld] Installing application code... ... [helloworld] Installing application resources... ... [helloworld] Created iOS/Hello World

 Once this completes, we’ll now have an